thewtex/thesis/introduction/background_and_significance.rst

 appropriate for general stroke risk screening purposes.
 Even though strain imaging holds much promise in the detection of vulnerable plaque, its success depends on the ability to measure strain accurately, with a large dynamic range, and with minimal noise.
-The proposed research focuses on the development of improved strain imaging algorithms and techniques.
+The research presented in this thesis focuses on the development of improved strain imaging algorithms and techniques and applies them to the diagnosis of stroke risk due to carotid plaque disruption.